-Donation can give hope to families—and provide assurance that a patient’s wishes were honored.
+Organ donation can give hope to families and provide assurance that a patient’s wishes were honored.

 Donation also gives you and your team the opportunity to save some of the 18 people who die every day waiting for a transplant.
 Without you, that opportunity can easily be lost.
 Saving a life through donation isn’t possible without an invested hospital care team.